Global rates of convergence for nonconvex optimization on manifolds: Riemannian gradient descent methods

 \subsection{Fixed step-size gradient descent method}

-Leveraging the Lipschitz assumption~\aref{assu:lipschitzpullback}, an easy strategy is to pick the steps $\eta_k$ proportional to the negative gradient. \begin{theorem}[Riemannian gradient descent with fixed step-size] Under \aref{assu:lowerbound} and \aref{assu:lipschitzpullback}, Algorithm~\ref{algo:genericdescentframework} with the explicit strategy
+Leveraging the regularity assumption~\aref{assu:lipschitzpullbackrestricted}, an easy strategy is to pick the step $\eta_k$ as a fixed scaling of the negative gradient, possibly restricted to a ball of radius $\varrho_k$. \begin{theorem}[Riemannian gradient descent with fixed step-size] Under \aref{assu:lowerbound} and \aref{assu:lipschitzpullbackrestricted}, Algorithm~\ref{algo:genericdescentframework} with the explicit strategy

 returns a point $x\in\calM$ satisfying $f(x) \leq f(x_0)$ and $\|\grad f(x)\| \leq \varepsilon$ in at most